jadenmaciel/jadenmaciel.github.io/DOCS/ARCHITECTURE.md

 ## Persistence / Data Model
 - None.
 All data shown is static within components.
+- Lambda backend infrastructure exists (`src/lambda/`, `infra/`) but is unused and not called by the UI.

 ## Testing Strategy
 - Current coverage: None.